oracle/docker-images/OracleDatabase/SingleInstance/README.md

                       The character set to use when creating the database (default: AL32UTF8).
        -e ENABLE_ARCHIVELOG:
                       To enable archive log mode when creating the database (default: false).
                       Supported 19.3 onwards.
+       -e ENABLE_TCPS:
+                      To enable TCPS in the database.
+                      Supported 19.3 onwards.
        -v /opt/oracle/oradata
                       The data volume to use for the database.